Availity/availity-react/docusaurus/docs/form/select/components/resource-select.md

 #### `defaultToFirstOption?: boolean`

-When true, if the `resource` only returns at least one result the first time it is called, the value is defaulted to the first result.
+When true, if the `resource` returns at least one result the first time it is called, the value is defaulted to the first result.
 Note: if `waitUntilFocused` is `true`, this prop is ignored.

 #### `shouldSearch?: boolean | (inputValue: string, prevOptions: OptionType, additional: any) => boolean`